Wireless Fast Charging: A Complete Buyer's Guide

 Most new smartphones use the universal Qi (pronounced "chee") standard for wireless charging, but it’s always smart to confirm your device is compatible.
 The next hurdle is your phone case.
 You shouldn’t have to undress your phone every time you charge it.
 Thankfully, most quality wireless chargers can send power through cases up to 8mm thick.
 However, accessories like metal plates, pop sockets, or thick wallet cases can block the connection.
 Before you buy, check the charger’s case compatibility and make sure your case is just a simple protective layer.

-Why Design and Alignment Matter
+Look for Quality Design and Strong Alignment

 A well-designed charger just works better.
 Look for models with non-slip surfaces that keep your phone from vibrating off the pad.
 But the biggest design challenge has always been alignment—placing your phone in the perfect "sweet spot" to start charging.
 The new Qi2 standard solves this by using magnets to automatically snap your phone into the perfect position.
 This Magnetic Power Profile means you get a solid, efficient connection every time without any guesswork.
 No more waking up to a phone that you thought was charging all night.